Skip to content

 Engineering6434.4%

-Math carries the score — 956 questions at 60% delivers roughly half the total correct answers.
+Math carries the score: 956 questions at 60% delivers roughly half the total correct answers.
 Biology and Engineering at 35-37% are the structural ceiling; both are knowledge-heavy domains where verification tools help less than they do on Math or Chemistry.
-Most knowledge-heavy domains will require additional uplift from further cross-model inclusion.
+Lifting the knowledge-heavy domains further will require more cross-model coverage.

 Cross-generation ablation

 The 51.85% on full HLE is one run on one config.
-The richer question is how the architecture compares to vanilla baselines on the same questions, and what happened when the same methodology was applied to the previous model generation.
-Testing started on Opus 4.6 non-thinking, where the majority of the time and budget were spent.
-I was actually about to run the full 4.6 when 4.7 dropped, so I decided to pivot and tune for that.
+The richer question is how the architecture compares to vanilla baselines on the same questions, and what happens when the same methodology runs on the previous model generation.
+Testing started on Opus 4.6 non-thinking, where the majority of the time and budget went.
+I was about to run the full 4.6 when 4.7 dropped, so I pivoted to tune for that.

 The comparison sample is a representative subset that tracks full-HLE behavior within 1pp (V8 here = 53%, V8 on full HLE = 51.85%).
 Every cell below is on the same sample, judged by the same canonical o3-mini judge.